JaneliaSciComp/modular_device_enclosure/assembly/README.md

 <img src="assembly_13.jpg" width="640">

-* Attach the pcbs to the enclosure bottom using the 4 1in 4-40 screws and the 4 plastic washers.
+* Attach the pcbs to the enclosure bottom using the 4 1in 4-40 screws and the 4 plastic washers using a 3/32in allen wrench.

 <img src="assembly_14.jpg" width="640">